 While not a traditional biography, the graphic novel, written by Isabel Quintero and illustrated by artist Zeke Peña, will be the first book in English about Iturbide’s life story and the first book about the photographer intended for a young-adult audience.
 Responding to the call for increased diversity in children’s publishing made by the We Need Diverse Books initiative, editor Ruth Evans Lane and her colleagues are eager to bring Iturbide’s fascinating work and life to young readers.

 The graphic novel is a first for Getty Publications, but it is the second Getty title on Iturbide, after Graciela Iturbide: Juchitán (2007).
 It will be released in September 2017 on the occasion of Pacific Standard Time: LA/LA.
-Iturbide’s work will featured in two PST:LA/LA shows, Radical Women at the Hammer Museum and Revolution and Ritual at Scripps College, as well as an In Focus exhibition at the Getty Museum at the same time.
+Iturbide’s work will be featured in two PST:LA/LA shows, Radical Women at the Hammer Museum and Revolution and Ritual at Scripps College.